Why becoming a product reviewer is not as easy as you thought – Part 1

 Norton 360 Review

-Many people shrug and call Norton’s application “a bloated piece of junk” – I’ve seen this statement mostly on the forums.
+Norton 360 Review – Many people shrug and call Norton products “bloated piece of junks” – I’ve seen this statement mostly on the forums.
 Today I want to let you know that it isn’t true.
 Norton Antivirus 2004 was heavy on resources based on my experience in the past, but that was 6 years ago.
 I’ve tried a few Norton AntiVirus products for the past few years and they were all great: very light on system resources, kept my computer secure, and packed with other essential security tools.

 Norton 360 by Symantec is no different.
-It is very light on system resources and has the right tools to maintain a healthy and secure system.
+This latest norton internet security software is very light on system resources and has the right tools to maintain a healthy and secure system.
 Norton 360 provides an all-in-one security protection to your computer with a combination of an antivirus, antispyware, and a firewall.

 Just like the Norton Antivirus Gaming Edition that I tried a couple of years back, Norton 360 installation only took a minute (or less?) on my computer.
 I’m not the type who normally cares about an application’s installation time, but Norton 360 installation was easy and fast.
 More powerful users might want to have a custom installation though rather than “installing everything and disabling the modules later”.